 The Chief of Police exercises command over all personnel in the Department.
 During planned absences the Deputy Chief shall act with the authority of the Chief of Police.
-For circumstances in which the Chief of Police and Deputy Chief are absent, the Chief of Police will designate a Division Commander to serve as the acting commander of the Police Department.
+For circumstances in which the Chief of Police and Deputy Chief are absent, the Captain shall act with the authority of the Chief of Police.
+For Circumstances in which the Chief of Police, Deputy Chief of Police, and Captain are absent, the Chief of Police will designate a Division Commander to serve as the acting commander of the Police Department.